-(a) DEFINITION OF "CORDAGE".-As used in this section the term "cordage" includes yarns, twines (including binding twine described in paragraph 1622 of the Tariff Act of 1930, as amended), cords, cordage, rope, and cable, tarred or untarred, wholly or in chief value of manila (abaca) or other hard fiber. (b) Definition of "Philippine Cordage".-For the purpose of this section, an article shall not be considered "Philippine cordage" unless it is a product of the such total amount shall not exceed 3,000,000 pounds.
+(a) DEFINITION OF "CORDAGE".---As used in this section the term "cordage" includes yarns, twines (including binding twine described in paragraph 1622 of the Tariff Act of 1930, as amended), cords, cordage, rope, and cable, tarred or untarred, wholly or in chief value of manila (abaca) or other hard fiber. (b) DEFINITION OF "PHILIPPINE CORDAGE".-For the purpose of this section, an article shall not be considered "Philippine cordage" unless it is a product of the Philippines.